-With a focus on innovation and social enterprise, Pact works to improve access to energy as part of an integrated approach to create the systemic changes needed to improve people’s lives.
+With a focus on innovation and social enterprise, Pact works to improve access to renewable energy as part of an integrated approach to create the systemic changes needed to improve people’s lives.

 Globally, more than 1 billion people lack access to energy.
-Pact collaborates with governments, companies, investors and communities to connect supply and demand for energy, remove market distortions and work toward a future in which all people have the skills and resources they need to enjoy the many benefits of modern energy.
+Pact collaborates with governments, companies, investors and communities to connect supply and demand for energy, remove market distortions and work toward a future in which all people have the skills and resources they need to enjoy the many benefits of clean, modern energy.

-From solar home systems and mini grids to commercial and industrial solar and grid extension, we’re advancing reliable solutions that are safer, cheaper and cleaner than typical alternatives such as wood, kerosene, candles and diesel.
+From solar home systems and mini grids to commercial and industrial solar and grid extension, we’re advancing reliable, renewable solutions that are safer, cheaper and cleaner than typical alternatives such as wood, kerosene, candles and diesel.
 With increasing access to energy, the communities we serve are launching and expanding businesses, receiving improved healthcare, building systems for sanitation and clean drinking water, and expanding educational opportunities.

-Expanding access to energy and the economic opportunities that follow are a key tool in conflict mitigation.
+Expanding access to clean energy and the economic opportunities that follow are a key tool in conflict mitigation.
 Pact’s energy program works on a global basis, in some of the most sensitive and unstable areas, often in the absence of formal governance systems.

 Pact works to expand access to finance specifically tailored to the unique challenges consumers, small businesses and commercial banks have within the energy sector.
 As a direct provider of finance, Pact provides loans to rural households and small businesses for connections fees and productive use equipment.
 Pact also provides an array of technical assistance, project preparation and transaction support to project developers, commercial banks, governments and multi-lateral financial institutions for raising equity and debt financing, and to de-risk project development through loan guarantees and other mechanisms.

 A pioneer and innovator in what is now among the most critical disciplines in international development, Pact has been strengthening groups and communities around the world for more than 40 years.
 Within the energy sector, Pact builds the capacity of government agencies to improve integrated resource planning, particularly as it relates to the integration of distributed energy resources.
 We build the capacity of project developers to improve their business performance and ability to raise capital.
-And we build the capacity of small businesses and community groups to strengthen their ability to participate in electrification projects and benefit economically once they gain access to energy.
+And we build the capacity of small businesses and community groups to strengthen their ability to participate in electrification projects and benefit economically once they gain access to clean energy.

 Recognizing the need for broader systems strengthening, Pact also works to improve the enabling environment for expanding access to energy by providing business intelligence tools and products, organizing learning events, and contributing to the formulation of new policies for the development and integration of distributed energy resources.